- Sarah Slean: singer, songwriter, and music producer

 For more on alumni involvement, the value of a philosophical education, and the intersection between philosophy and law, read an interview with Stephen Bowman at Arts & Science News.

-Charles Mills (MA, Philosophy – 1976; PhD, Philosophy – 1985) is Distinguished Professor of Philosophy at the Graduate Center of the City University of New York.
+Charles Mills (MA, Philosophy – 1976; PhD, Philosophy – 1985), who sadly passed away on September 20, 2021, was Distinguished Professor of Philosophy at the Graduate Center of the City University of New York.
 In 2017-18, he also served as president of the Central Division of the American Philosophical Association (APA), the largest and most important association of philosophers worldwide.

-Professor Mills’ work has broken important new ground in oppositional political theory, particularly around issues of class, race, and gender.
-His first book, The Racial Contract (Cornell University Press, 1997) is a seminal text in the study of imperialism, white supremacy, critical race theory, and the critique of liberalism.
+Professor Mills’s work broke important new ground in oppositional political theory, particularly around issues of class, race, and gender.
+His first book, The Racial Contract (Cornell University Press, 1997) remains a seminal text in the study of imperialism, white supremacy, critical race theory, and the critique of liberalism.

 His sixth book, Black Rights/ White Wrongs: The Critique of Racial Liberalism, was published to significant acclaim in 2017.
 One reviewer wrote that it is “a deep, clear, strongly supported, and well-defended (not to mention witty!) critique of the dominant political paradigm and mainstream political philosophy.
 I cannot emphasize enough how important this work is, or how well done.”